lanescher/BirdSDM/README.md

 README
 ================
-Last compiled on 22 February, 2024
+Last compiled on 20 June, 2024

 <!-- README.md is generated from README.RMD; knit at end -->

-This repository contains code associated with **Integrating unreliable data into species distribution models to improve occupancy predictions of avian species of concern**
+This repository contains code associated with **Data sets with multiple sources of uncertainty in integrated species distribution models**.

-Authors: Fiona Lunt, C. Lane Scher, Riley O. Mummah, and David A.W.
+**Authors:** Fiona Lunt, C. Lane Scher, Riley O. Mummah, and David A.W.
 Miller.

-The code and data are maintained by [Riley Mummah](mailto:%20rmummah@usgs.gov).
+The code and data are maintained by [Lane Scher](mailto:%20cls7052@psu.edu).
 All code was run using R version 4.2.1 and JAGS 4.3.1

 ### Repository Structure